 This depends on the cause.
 If a treatable cause is found or if the cause is an ACE-inhibitor which is stopped, then the episodes of swelling should cease.
 If no cause is found, the swellings may stop after a few weeks or months or may continue for years, and it is not possible to predict when it will go away.

 1. Do tests to confirm or exclude an underlying cause This is important but in most cases test results are normal.

-2. Time may be the healer Some people only have a single episode whereas others suffer from recurrent bouts which eventually stop for no apparent reason.
+2. Symptoms may disappear over time Some people only have a single episode whereas others suffer from recurrent bouts which eventually stop for no apparent reason.

 3. Avoid aggravating factors Non-specific measures such as avoiding excessive heat, spicy foods or alcohol are often useful.
 Since Aspirin can make swellings worse, it should be avoided.